harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 });

 ```
-That’s all for `xplatform-build` let’s see how our actual project has to be updated.
+That's all for `xplatform-build` let's see how our actual project has to be updated.

 ## Refactoring our x-note project

-Now it’s time to update x-note.
-First I’ve replaced `src/styles/app.css` by `src/styles/app.less` and added some simple `less code` (copied form their website :D)
+Now it's time to update x-note.
+First I've replaced `src/styles/app.css` by `src/styles/app.less` and added some simple `less code` (copied form their website :D)

 ```less
 @base: #f938ab;